lucaslafere/lucaslafere/README.md

 I sincerely love coding, it's turned into a big passion, and I truly enjoy spending my time developing apps.
 I'd never go back to any other careers.

-While I do study a lot of JS, Reactjs and Nodejs, I'm beginning to study react-native, and plan on learning flutter too.

 I've got tons of curiosity on C++ and C# as well, but they're not my main focus as of now.

 ### Some fun facts about me: